-Join Yeuda Ben-Atar for an in-depth discussion in this video Sequencing the kick, snare, and hats, part of Programming Beats in Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Sequencing the kick, snare, and hats, part of Ableton Live 9: Programming Beats.

 Male 1: Now let's make a drum and bass beat.
 I'm gonna set the BPM to 170.
 And I have a drum rack here, loaded up with a kick, two closed hat and a right symbol.
 For many electronic dance music genres, it's important to layer different samples together to get a big impressive sound.
 In this example, I'll take three snare sounds and a clap sound and layer them together.
 In Ableton Live, simply hold the Cmd key while dragging the notes on top of each other to the same pad.
 So let's drag snare number one to C# 1 pad.
 And now I'm gonna drag the other snares while holding command.